 Fiduciary/Best Interest Development

-- On November 19, 2018, the NAIC released its latest draft model regulation concerning suitability in annuity transactions.
+- In February of 2020, the NAIC released its amended model regulation concerning suitability in annuity transactions.

-- This regulation would not create a private right of action.
+- This regulation does not create a private right of action.

 Suitability in Annuity Transactions Model Regulation